ctripcloud/CtripCloud.github.io/_posts/2018-10-08-monitoring-ceph-obj-storage.md

 ---
 layout: post
 title:  "Monitoring Ceph Object Storage"
-date:   2018-10-08 14:33:28 +0800
+date:   2018-10-08
-author: ArthurChiao
-categories: ceph monitoring
 ---

 Ceph is a widely-used distributed file system which supports **object storage, block storage, and distributed file system (Ceph FS)**.
 We ([**Ctrip Cloud**](https://github.com/CtripCloud)) use ceph to provide object storage service in our private cloud, with `10+` clusters (for historical reasons, each cluster is not very large), providing a total `10+ PB` effective capacity.

-Ceh is powerful and complicated, but there haven't some mature or equally widely used monitoring solutions for Ceph.
+Ceh is powerful and complicated, but it seems that there haven't a corresponding monitoring solutions which is mature and widely used.
 In this article, we show our one for the object storage part.

 ## 1. Introduction

 We provide object storage service through Swift and S3 APIs.

 To better exhibit the cluster status, we design to collect the following metrics:

 1. **Ceph internal metrics**: cluster health status, IOPS, commit/apply latency, usage, OSD status, etc
-2. **Ceph REST API status**: request/response time, success rate, upload/download latency, upload/download bandwidth, slow request and detailed info, etc
+2. **Ceph REST API status**: request/response time, success rate, upload/download latency and bandwidth, slow requests, per-node stats, per-bucket stats, etc

 ## 2. Design and Implementation

 ### 2.1 Collect Internal Metrics

-Internal metrics could be retrieved through ceph commands, for example, `ceph -s` or `ceph status` will show the ceph cluster's healthy status.
-So we developed a command line tool called `ceph-collector` to get those info by executing ceph commands (specifing json output).
+Internal metrics could be retrieved through ceph commands, for example, `ceph -s` or `ceph status` describes ceph cluster healthy status.
+We developed a command line tool called `ceph-collector` to get those info by executing ceph commands (specifying json output).

 `ceh-collector` is similar to `ceph-exporter`[1] in concept, but we write directly to influxdb rather than promethues.
 Part of the initial code was based on telegraf `ceph input` collector [2].

 ### 2.2 Collect Requests Information

 Ceph provides REST API for uploading, downloading and deleting files.
 RGW (Rados Gateway) handles all the requests, which internally uses `civetweb` - an embedded web server.

-Requests details usually are recorded in a web servers' access log, for civetweb, however, the log has little information.
-So, we added `nginx` as a reserver proxy sitting before RGW for each node running RGW service, and customized the nginx conf to export the requests' info we needed.
+Most oftenly, requests info is recorded in a web servers' access log, for `civetweb`, however, the log has little information.
+So, we added `nginx` as a reserver proxy sitting before RGW, and customized the nginx configuration to export info we needed.

 <p align="center"><img src="/assets/img/monitoring-ceph/nginx_proxy.png" width="50%" height="50%"></p>